-That the examination be adjourned.
+This decision is selected when the examination is adjourned.

-Reasons to adjourn the examination include but are not limited to: further research or experimentation is required; the thesis is acceptable but the student has failed the oral defence; the external examiner casts the lone dissenting vote.
-In the case of an adjourned examination the candidate shall not be passed and no member shall sign the approval pages.
+Reasons to adjourn the examination include, but are not limited to the following: further research or experimentation is required; the thesis is acceptable but the student has failed the oral defence; or the external examiner casts the lone dissenting vote.
+In the case of an adjourned examination, the candidate shall not be passed and no member shall sign the approval pages.

 When an examination is adjourned, each member of the examining committee shall make a written report to the Dean of Graduate Programs within 14 calendar days of the date of the oral examination.
 After reviewing these reports the Dean sets a date for reconvening the examination.
 The Dean shall also determine whether or not the composition of the original committee is appropriate for the reconvened examination.
 The date for reconvening shall be no later than six months from the date of the first examination.
-If the date for reconvening fall outside the last day of the semester in which the adjourned oral examination took place, registration for the subsequent semester is required in order to maintain continuous registration (See 2.2.1).
+If the date for reconvening falls outside the last day of the semester in which the adjourned oral examination took place, registration for the subsequent semester is required in order to maintain continuous registration (See 2.2.1).